baus/install-discourse/README.md

 Discourse is the new [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
 Considering the state of forum software, I'm confident it is going to be a success.
 With that said it is still in a very early state, and if you are not an expert on Linux and Rail administration, getting a Discourse site up and running can be a daunting task.
-I hope this helps make it a bit easier.

 # Warning